Whitey's Ice Cream: Present

-Sometime in the late-2010s to early 2020s, the Whitey's store located within Coral Ridge Mall in Coralville, Iowa closed down, marking the chain's exit from the Iowa City\Coralville area.
-The chain also had another store in that same area that closed down sometime in the early-mid 2010s.
+On January 31, 2019, the location at Coral Ridge Mall in Coralville, Iowa closed down, marking the chain's exit from the Iowa City area.
+A previous store located in downtown Iowa City announced it was not reopening four year priors due to Whitey's unhappiness with renovations in the building they were leasing.

 Innovations

 Whitey's Ice Cream is known for their extra thick shakes and malts, which can be held upside down.
 This is due to their innovation of high-powered malt machines and careful preparation by trained Whitey's employees.
 They also credit themselves with the creation of candy bar shakes and chocolate chip cookie dough ice cream.
 They also worked to develop a "No Sugar Added" ice cream sweetened with Splenda brand sweetener targeted toward diabetics.

 One of Whitey’s newest flavors is Sgt.
 Camo, which is a camouflage-colored ice cream made from Graham cracker, marshmallow ice cream, and a ribbon of Whitey’s fudge.
 All profits from the sale of Sgt.
 Camo are donated to various military veterans groups.
 Sgt.
 Camo has been sent to the Pentagon, and also to military and their families before troops are deployed to Iraq and Afghanistan.